PuddleByteComputing/dotfiles/README.md

       . ~/.git-completion.bash
     fi

+### Bash shell customization

+You can override or add to the bash config provided in a `~/.localrc` file.
+This will be loaded automatically if it exists.

-### growlnotify replacement
+### Emacs customization

-If you want to use notification center instead of growlnotify (i.e. for `git dude`), you can:

-    sudo cp scripts/growlnotify-replacement /usr/local/bin/growlnotify; chmod a+x /usr/local/bin/growlnotify
+You can add to the emacs config provided in a `~/.emacs_local.el` file, which will be picked up automatically if it exists.

-### allow underlining in terminal emacs under tmux
+### Allow underlining in terminal emacs under tmux

 Taken from [here](http://superuser.com/questions/529655/correct-way-to-get-emacs-16-color-support-inside-tmux).
 build a custom terminfo entry that clears ncv with a command like this: